nebius/nebius-solution-library/k8s-training/README.md

       storage: "<SIZE>"
 ```

 CSI limitations:
-limitations of CSI over mounted FS
+the limitations of CSI over mounted FS:
-FS should be mounted to all NodeGroups, because PV attachmend to pod runniing on Node without FS will fail
+FS should be mounted to all NodeGroups because a PV attached to a pod running on a node without FS will fail
-One PV may fill up to all common FS size
+A single PV can storage up to all common FS sizes
-FS size will not be autoupdated if PV size exceed it spec size
+If the PV size exceeds the specified size, the FS size will not be updated automatically
-FS size for now can't be updated through API, only through NEBOPS. (thread)
+For now the FS size can only be updated via NEBOPS, not the API. (thread)
 volumeMode: Block  - is not possible

-Good to know:
-read-write many mode PV will work
-MSP started testing that solution to enable early integration with mk8s.
-Hope they will bring feedback soon.
+Note: The read-write-many mode PV is already operational.
+MSP is testing this solution to enable early integration with mk8s.
+We hope they will give us feedback soon.